AngusKenny/BO-TPOT/README.md

 ---

 ### `TPOT-BO-S`:
-This method takes data previously generated by `TPOT-BASE` and uses Bayesian optimisation techniques driven by the Optuna hyperparamter optimisation library for Python to improve the best pipeline that was found within a certain number of generations by TPOT.
+This method takes data previously generated by `TPOT-BASE` and uses Bayesian optimisation technique provided by the Optuna hyperparamter optimisation library for Python to improve the best pipeline that was found by TPOT.

 #### Constructor parameters:

-The table below gives all parameter arguments, their type and default values:
+The table below lists all parameter arguments, their type and default values:

 | Parameter              | Type     | Default                   |
 |:-----------------------|:--------:|--------------------------:|